epezent/implot/README.md

 # ImPlot
-ImPlot is an immediate mode plotting library for [Dear ImGui](https://github.com/ocornut/imgui).
+ImPlot is an immediate mode, GPU accelerated plotting library for [Dear ImGui](https://github.com/ocornut/imgui).
 It aims to provide a first-class API that ImGui fans will love.
 ImPlot is well suited for visualizing program data in real-time or creating interactive plots, and requires minimal code to integrate.
 Just like ImGui, it does not burden the end user with GUI state management, avoids STL containers and C++ headers, and has no external dependencies except for ImGui itself.

 <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/controls.gif" width="270"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/dnd.gif" width="270"> <img src="https://raw.githubusercontent.com/wiki/epezent/implot/screenshots/log.gif" width="270">